Fund Manager's Report

 MARKET OUTLOOK & STRATEGY

-• Given the elevated yields in the fixed income market space, we expect the buying sentiment to be sustained at the short end of the curve, pending when MPC will commence business friendly expansionary policy, or when there is an improved system liquidity, robust foreign reserve, and surplus balance of payment.
+• Given the declining yields in the fixed income market space, we expect the buying sentiment at the mid and long end of the curve, as the MPC may put on hold the hawkish policy going forward.

 ASSET CLASS MARKET VALUE(N'MLN) WEIGHT(%)